kscripting/kscript/README.md

 Yes, (since kscript v1.6) you can run kotlin source files through `kscript`.
 By default, it will assume a top-level `main` method as entry-point.

-However, in case you're using a companion object to declare the entry point, you need to indicate this via the `//ENTRY` /`@file:Entry` directive:
+However, in case you're using a companion object to declare the entry point, you need to indicate this via the `@file:Entry`.

 ### What are performance and resource usage difference between scripting with kotlin and python?